Travel Tips, Packing Recommendations, Rules of the Road

 Money, credit cards, ATM cards

 Do not exchange your dollars for Euros prior to coming to Europe.
 You will be ripped off by the horrid exchange rate.
 Please inform your bank that you will be traveling to avoid unnecessary blockage of your card due to spending out-of-pattern.
 Do not bring cash to Europe with the intent to exchange to Euros.
 Banks no longer provide this service.
-If you use one of the kiosk found in major city centers, you get ripped off in a very major way on the exchange rate.
+If you use one of the kiosks found in major city centers, you get ripped off in a very major way on the exchange rate.
 Your ATM card (you can get one from your bank if you do not currently have one) will work all over Europe if you have a four-digit PIN.
 Some people are convinced that they save money by exchanging currency because of “out of area ATM fees.”
 This is not true.

 Medications and other supplements

 Be sure to keep in their original prescription container otherwise customs may confiscate.
 Bring pain reliever with you, as your favorite may not be available in Europe.
 Things we take for granted as over the counter (Tylenol, Advil, etc) are not available over the counter in Europe or are more expensive.
-Also – NEW – if you use CBD oils or other products of marijuana for a medicinal purpose, be sure to have your original doctor’s prescription with you, along with the original container from the pharmacy, and most importantly – check the rules for the country where you land and depart from regarding that nation’s laws.
+Also – NEW – if you use CBD oils or other products of THC for a medicinal purpose, be sure to have your original doctor’s prescription with you, along with the original container from the pharmacy, and most importantly – check the rules for the country where you land and depart from regarding that nation’s laws.

 Luggage and packing smart